ThoaiNguyenHuu842/spring-kafka/README.md

 # Introduction

 This project aims to demonstrate how Kafka works with Spring Cloud Stream in distributed systems.
-This project simulates an Order Management system containing an Order Producer Service and an Order Consumer Service.
+This project simulates an Order Management system containing contains three services: **Checkout Service**, **Order Service** and **Fulfillment Service** communicating via two Kafka topics: **OrderCreated** and **OrderProcessed**.
 Each service can be scaled up horizontally by adding more instance.

-The system contains three services: **Checkout Service**, **Order Service** and **Fulfillment Service** communicating via two Kafka topics: **OrderCreated** and **OrderProcessed**.
 The order process is triggered via a REST API sent from the client side to Checkout Service as below.

 ![img.png](img.png)